If you are looking for things you must do in Madrid then this is the guide for you!

 Crystal Palace – Such a beautiful design!
 I fell in love with this unique building and could have spent a few hours people watching.
 If you are patient enough you can get lucky and have the place entirely to yourself!
 For more photos click HERE

 Buen Rediro Park – One of the prettiest and happiest parks I’ve ever been to.
 People are boating around the lake, laughing and enjoying the sun while others are enjoying a crisp cervasa from the shore (patio).
 You can sit back and people watch for hours and take in the warm Madrid sun.
+For more about this stunning back check out HERE

 Temple of Debod – An unexpected monument to be found in a Spanish Park but years ago an Egyptian monument was at risk of being damaged so Unesco made the decision to move the monument to save it.
 Spain was a big help in excavating the monument so as a gift/ thank you they decided to give the monument to Madrid!
 Pretty cool to see something that was once in Egypt now in a beautiful spot in Spain

-My tips: Buy sangria and wine in a random convenient store/ hole in the wall snack place.
+Essential tips: Buy sangria and wine in a random convenient store/ hole in the wall snack places.
 Sangria is 1.50 Euro for a 1.5 ltr and that’s what most restaurants serve you anyways so save some doe and buy it there!
 Same with the wine.
 Don’t worry about buying fancy wine the 2 Euro wine tastes just as good and there’s even a boxed wine called Don Simon that’s actually pretty good so if you’re on a budget!